dgerabagi/aiascent-dev/prompt.md

 ### **Lesson 4.2: The Blank Page Problem**
 *   **Page 1 (Challenge):**
     *   **Approach 1:** A professional stands before a vast, empty, and intimidatingly white digital canvas.
 They hold a single glowing seed of an idea, looking uncertain about where to plant it.
 The scene conveys the daunting nature of starting a complex project from a completely blank state.
-    *   **Approach 2:** An author is sitting at a desk with an old-fashioned typewriter, staring at a single blank page, completely stuck.
-This classic image is updated with a futuristic, minimalist aesthetic.

 *   **Page 2 (Solution):**
     *   **Approach 1:** A professional is shown presenting their "Project Scope" document to a powerful AI.
 The AI processes the document and, in response, generates a complete and perfectly organized architectural blueprint, including folder structures, foundational code files, and key planning artifacts.
     *   **Approach 2:** A construction foreman hands a set of blueprints to a team of robotic builders.
 The robots immediately get to work, rapidly assembling the entire steel frame (scaffolding) of a new building.